hungnguyen167/Social-Status/README.md

 AbsRel_0.3_Finalise_LIS_estimates_CODE.do
 AbsRel_1_ESS and ISSP Datasets.do
 AbsRel_2_Label variables.do
+AbsRel_3_Models.do

 Then we ran the above two code chunks in that order.
+We can confirm that these models produce the original results, even on the smaller sample.
+The confidence intervals are not surprisingly much larger.